BoboTiG/ebook-reader-dict/docs/no/README.md

 # Norway Dictionary For Your eBook Reader

+> :construction:
+> :construction:
-> :construction: Any help is welcome to improve that dictionary.
+> Any help is welcome to improve that dictionary.
+> :construction:
+> :construction:

 **eBook Reader Dictionaries** is a collaborative project using the vast [Wiktionary](https://no.wiktionary.org/) database to create a full dictionary, updated on a daily basis.